BIOLAB WATCH

 WHAT IS BIOLAB WATCH?

-Biolab Watch, begun in 2023, is an informal network of concerned citizens and civil society groups that rose in response to the enormous commercial boom of biolab development in the San Francisco Bay Area, especially, Berkeley, California.
+Biolab Watch, begun in 2023, is an informal network of concerned citizens and civil society groups that rose in response to the enormous boom of biolab development in the San Francisco Bay Area, especially, Berkeley, California.
 It is dedicated to increasing transparency, oversight, civic participation, and community involvement in the siting and operation of biolabs.
 Recognizing that biotechnological safety and bioethical responsibility are concerns with international ramifications, Biolab Watch seeks to share information and initiatives with concerned parties locally, nationally, and internationally.

 For inquiries contact: biolabwatch@humanebiotech.org